What Is Port Forwarding

-When you put in an Internet IP, unless your computer is connected directly to a cable modem without NAT, this should all work just fine and dandy.
+Entering an Internet IP, unless your computer is connected directly to a cable modem without NAT, this should all work just fine and dandy.

-Obviously to some, not to others, the router can only forward this request to one PC at a time.
+Obviously to some, not to others, the router can only port forward this request to one PC at a time.
 So, if you are running more than one machine, you will need to change the default port and forward it as necessary, or simply use a VPN.

 If you do not know how to port forward with your router, there are usually instructions on the manufacturer's website with pictures.